 If the employee files a written request for payment of final earnings after termination, the employer is required to pay the wages within 48 hours of business working days after receiving the request.

-Protection Against Discrimination and Harassment at Workplace
+Protection Against Discrimination and Harassment in the Workplace

 Safe Workplace Environment

-The Occupational Health and Safety Act mandates employers to ensure a safe and secure workplace for employees.
+The Occupational Health and Safety Act mandates that employers ensure a safe and secure workplace for employees.
 The Act protects employees from any workplace hazards.
 The employees can approach the Occupational Health and Safety Authority for assessment of the workplace.
-In addition, the whistleblower laws in the State protect the employees from any kind of hostile behavior or retaliation from their employers in case they make a complaint concerning workplace health and safety.
+In addition, the whistleblower laws in the State protect employees from any kind of hostile behavior or retaliation from their employers in case they make a complaint concerning workplace health and safety.

 Workers’ Compensation: